DISC HERNIATION & ACUTE DENERVATION

-Lumbar Paraspinal Denervation.
-Lumbar MRIs are likely the most common MRIs people would report but to see acute denervation changes from disc herniation is uncommon So what does denervation look like?
+Lumbar MRIs are likely the most common MRI people would report but to see acute denervation changes from disc herniation is uncommon.
+So what does denervation look like in the lumbar spine?

 In the chronic stage the "oedema" type signal resolves and there is muscle atrophy and fatty infiltration.

 This man presented with sciatica after coughing and the scan was done about two weeks after onset of symptoms.

 Image above: Right paracentral disc extrusion (Pink arrow) at L2/3 compressing the traversing right L3 nerve root (Pink arrow axials.).Normal left L3 traversing nerve root Green arrow.

 Image above: Compare both sides to appreciate the loss of volume, increased T2 signal and fatty change on the right posterior paraspinal muscles.
 Easy to miss if we concentrate just on the canal.

 Image above: T2 scans: Compare both sides to appreciate the loss of volume, particularly of quadratus lumborum (anterior arrow) increased T2 signal and fatty change on the right posterior paraspinal muscles.